 SONGS AT MASS (Suggestions): ‘When Creation Was Begun’; ‘Sing A New Song Unto the Lord’; any version of the Magnificat.

 Our preparations for Christmas always include Mary, the Mother of God.
-Today’s feast celebrates her conception free from sin, a miracle that displays God’s power for believers.
+Her Advent feast is displaced from 8th December this year because of a clash with the Second Sunday of Advent, which we celebrated yesterday.
+Today, we honour her conception free from sin, a miracle that displays God’s power for believers.
 We worship God, for whom everything is posssible.

 Alternative Opening Prayer (from 1998 ICEL Missal)

 from the first moment of her conception

 you favoured the Virgin Mary with your grace,

 that she might become the mother of the world’s Redeemer.